Archangelix/dummyLibrary/README.md

 INTRODUCTION
 ============

 Dummy Library is a simple web application meant to exercise the Scala & Play framework web application in more practical way.
-You're very welcome to try with this user login: admin and password: admin.
+You're very welcome to try with this ***user login***: admin and ***password***: admin.

 FUNCTIONAL SPECIFICATION
 ========================